Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 Parameter Description Illustration

-Auto-chain when picking trajectories
+Auto-chain when picking trajectory

 auto chain trajectory lines when picking

-Auto-merge after picking trajectory
+Auto-merge when picking trajectory

 auto merge trajectory lines after picking

-Consider normal orientation when merging trajectories
+Consider tool direction when merging trajectories

 2. Pick trajectories.

-Left-click on the target object to pick trajectories.
+Left-click on the object to pick trajectories.

 create trajectory auto